NURIAT83/NURIAT83/README.md

 ### My background is in economics & finance.
 - 🎓 MA in Applied Economics, BA in Finance
 - 💻 Data Analytics (IronHack-2024), Data Science (CODEOP 2025)
-- 💼 Experience in M&A Research, Financial Education,Content Development & Local Government
+- 💼 Experience in M&A Research, Financial Education & Content Development.
 - 🛠️ Technologies and tools: Python, MySQL,PostgreSQL, Git.